Country information for Hungary - Legislation and policy

 - free and compulsory primary education;

-- free and generally accessible secondary education up until obtaining the secondary school-leaving certificate;
+- free and generally accessible secondary education up to achieving the secondary school-leaving certificate;

 - training for the first (and, under certain conditions, for the second) vocational qualification.

-The mainstream early childhood education institution in Hungary is kindergarten.
-Kindergarten used to be optional from the age of three and compulsory from the age of five.
-However, Act CXC of 2011 on National Public Education made it compulsory from the age of three from September 2015.
+The mainstream early childhood education institution in Hungary is kindergarten, which is compulsory between the ages of three and six.
+Kindergarten was optional from age three and compulsory from age five, but Act CXC of 2011 on National Public Education made it compulsory from age three, from September 2015.
 This modification aims to support school success, especially for children from socially disadvantaged families.
 It can contribute to closing performance gaps between learners from disadvantaged and more favourable backgrounds.
-This measure allows for the identification of any special needs, providing a solution for families and children in need.
-Early childhood education is compulsory between the ages of three and six.
+It also allows identification of any special needs, providing a solution for families and children in need.

 - children/learners with SEN;